TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/enableCollapsingOptions.md

 </pre>
 #####
 In Javascript in knockout view model you should have observable variable with name equals **options** value.
 You can change grid options dynamically after grid loading.
-In example below grid setting **enableSorting** can be changed using function 'enableSorting'.
+In example below grid setting **enableCollapsing** can be changed using function 'enableCollapsing'.

 <pre class="brush: js">
  function vm() {